For the first 14 years of my life, I was not a music fan.

-It was Bob Dylan.
-My dad had another greatest hits set to let me borrow and said Dylan had a grating voice, but it also had "character."
-I could not listen to a single song without cringing.
-Mostly for his voice's intense, obnoxious, and untrained moaning.
+I enjoyed looking up journals and web articles that validated my love of the band.
+By high school I was a devout reader of Rolling Stone magazine, whose list of the 500 Best Albums of All Time pointed me to more musicians to consume and scrutinize.
+They would then point me to Bob Dylan.
+My dad had said Dylan had a grating voice, but it also had "character."
+I could not listen to a single song without cringing against his intense, obnoxious, and untrained moaning.
 However, his lyrics struck me.
 In this time I had taken a special interest in creative writing, so I noticed a rather playful eccentricity in his wording and vocabulary.
 The song that busted my bias against his voice forever was Positively 4th Street.
-The melody, stylized beyond a combination of folk, garage-rock, and blue-eyed soul, casts a long-winded recitation against this vindictive portrait of just, a lousy friend.
-Dylan's vocals are bitter, as if the song makes up all the words he bottles up every time he sees this person approach.
-Positively 4th Street offered more than a jangly rhythm and hollering melody, it depicted a moment as emotionally complex as real life, and in a disarmingly honest way, so unflattering to the character of Dylan, showing himself as a spiteful person.
+The melody, stylized beyond a combination of folk, garage-rock, and blue-eyed soul, casts a long-winded recitation against this vindictive portrait of a lousy friend.
+Not some grandiose bank robbery or murder ballad, just an instance of fake friendship he could do without from day to day, which I identified with supremely.
+Dylan's vocals are bitter, as if the song makes up all the words he bottles up every time this person approached him.
+Positively 4th Street offered more than a jangly rhythm and hollering melody, it depicted a moment as emotionally complex as real life, and in a disarmingly honest way, so unflattering to the character of Dylan, showing himself as a spiteful person — which is also utterly relatable.
 Whether you would agree with platforming these feelings or not, Dylan had made a cathartic exhibit of an otherwise unpleasant aspect of human life.
-He had turned his suffering into communion.
+He had turned his suffering into a piece of art which had reached me across decades of time and miles of space to connect with me in a way that I hadn't expected, which is one of the best experiences art can offer beyond just entertainment.

 From this point on, I distrusted any negative impressions I had with things unless I gave myself time to digest them.
 Had I followed my instinct to turn away from Dylan's work because of his voice, I would have missed the sincerity born from its ugliness.
 Exploiting the discomfort in the unfamiliar stimulates the mind.
 To be "weird" is the essence of tapping into something that is unfamiliar, or at least what hasn't been homogenized to the point where it's dull to the senses.
 This virtue prepared me for the experimental and avant-garde, because from thereon, every time some media upset me, I'd be fascinated rather than disgusted.
-I re-examineed that which confused or frustrated me.
+I re-examineed what confused or frustrated me.
 It sounds like work, but it didn't feel like it to me, since I found the effort to be ten times as rewarding.
-Not saying that completely frustrating or confusing music is great, of course, but it is worth reflection just to see if the confusing qualities are actually nuances to something real, but uncommon.
+Not saying that completely frustrating or confusing music is great, but it is worth reflection just to see if the confusing qualities are actually nuances to something real, but uncommon.

 As my experiences with music grew and grew, I started to get so insistent with my judgement that I pursued essay writing and criticism about different media until it culminated with this site.